dosarudaniel/keng-tests/cloud/ixia-c-dpdk-azure-boost/README.md

 4. Output the SSH key pair associated with the AWS instances and save the **private_key_pem** material to a file.

+5. Remove excess whitespace when copying key from output to avoid parse errors later on.

 ```
 terraform output SshKey
 nano ~/.ssh/SshKey.pem